10 games like Stardew Valley that’ll keep you working on the farm until the cows come home

 Platform(s): PC (Early Access)

 Coral Island shares a lot of similarities with Stardew Valley.
-In fact, we've gone as far as to say that Stairway Games' farming sim, which has launched in early access, is even more proof that Stardew Valley is a genre now.
+In fact, we've gone as far as to say that Stairway Games' farming sim, which recently left early access, is even more proof that Stardew Valley is a genre now.
 In Coral Island, you also leave the city life behind you to begin a new chapter.
 You're free to build up the farm of your dreams, with crops to grow and animals to tend to.
 Not unlike Pelican Town, you can also get to know a whole cast of residents and form bonds by giving them gifts.
 Among the inhabitants are also 25 singles who you can develop a relationship with.
 With a town to help revive, you can help the community, go diving, hunt for insects, and catch fish, too.

 Sam Loveridge